Gurjot95/AlienFX-SDK/README.md

 Please checkout Sample App for reference.

+**Currently tested on AW13/R3, AW15R2/R3, AW17R3/R4 but should be working with all alienware laptops**

 ### Initialization
 ```C++
 //Returns PID value if init is successful or -1 if failed.
 Takes Vendor ID as argument.